With a taste like butter, Avocado is a fruit that reigns a healthy kitchen thanks to its high nutritional value and health benefits.

-Similarly, the fiber in Avocados can minimize the risk of stroke, hypertension, obesity, diabetes, and certain other diseases.
+Similarly, the fiber in Avocados can minimize the risk of cardiac stroke, hypertension, obesity, diabetes, and certain other diseases.

-It also reduces the risk of high blood pressure and high cholesterol, improves insulin sensitivity, and helps obese people lose weight.
+It also reduces the risk of high blood pressure and cholesterol, improves insulin sensitivity, and helps obese people lose weight.

 1. Gastrointestinal Effects

 If you have a sensitive stomach, it would be better to avoid Avocados for good.

-Avocado contains a lot of fiber, which is healthy for you on a regular basis but do not try eating one when you have an upset stomach.
+Avocado contains a lot of fiber, which is healthy for you, but do not try eating one when you have an upset stomach.